CareBoo/unity-algorand-sdk/docs/algorand_standard_assets/creating_asas_in_editor.md

 We'll create an `AccountObject` class that inherits from `ScriptableObject`.
 This will store our `PrivateKey` used for signing.

 > [!Important]
 > Do **NOT** store a sensitive `PrivateKey` inside your project source.
 We're only storing the `PrivateKey` in this demo to keep it simple.
 In production, you will want to use a secure Algorand wallet to sign your transactions.
-This SDK currently supports KMD and WalletConnect connections.
-Please see the `Editor Wallet Connection` sample to see examples on how to connect your wallets in the editor.
+This SDK currently supports KMD and password-protected local storage connections.

 Add the following, `AccountObject.cs`, to your project: